trollman1337/backend/README.md

     Replace your-access-key-1 with one of the keys from your .env file.
     The url query parameter is required and should be the full URL of the resource you want to fetch.

-Rate limiting:
+Rate Limiting

 Each IP address is limited to 5 requests per minute.
 If the limit is exceeded, the following message will be returned:

 json

+{
-    { "error": "Rate limit exceeded: Too many requests, your IP is blocked for a minute: trollface" }
+  "error": "Rate limit exceeded: Too many requests, your IP is blocked for a minute: trollface" }

 API Endpoints
 GET /fetch